camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 ![login](./img/login.png)

 After login, you'll see the console overview page.
-This is the central place to manage your clusters, and the diagrams and forms you want to deploy to Camunda Cloud.
+This is the central place to manage your clusters, and the diagrams and forms you want to deploy to Camunda Platform 8.

 ![overview-home](./img/home.png)